skranz/RTutor/vignettes/Guide for Developing Interactive R Problemsets.md

 ```
     # Problemset Example

+    ... chunk to generate problem sets is ommited ...

     ## Exercise 1 -- Summary statistics

     a) We often want to compute some summary statistic of a vector.